JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 I walked over to the modest display and watched as one of the guys from the store played the game.
 Holy shit, it was a *Centipede* clone.

-The graphics were not as good as the arcade verison of *Centipede* but the gameplay seemed 100% the same.
+The graphics were not as good as the arcade version of *Centipede* but the gameplay seemed 100% the same.

 After the guy from the store finished playing the game I asked if I could play.
 “Sure,” he said as he stepped aside and passed the joystick over to me.